NeSh74/NeSh74/README.md

 ![Design and Development](hhttps://twitter.com/NejzhdieShaip)

 I am Nezhdie from Bulgaria.
 IT learn by doing and think logically, experiment, get the confidence to be creative with computer programming C# [c<>de].
-Create a content and you can check out my LinkedIn profile: https://www.linkedin.com/in/nezhdie-shaip/.
+Create a content, check out my LinkedIn profile: https://www.linkedin.com/in/nezhdie-shaip/.

 Skills: C# / JS / HTML / CSS